bioinfomethods/mitoreport/README.md

 MitoReport is developed by the Bioinformatics Methods group at the Murdoch Childrens Research Institute.

 MitoReport has benefited from expertise, advice and input provided by many contributors at the Murdoch Children's Research Institute (MCRI) and the Victorian Clinical Genetics Services (VCGS).
-In particular we acknowledge the VCGS Clinical Genomics and Targeted Genomics Diagnostics (TGD) groups for their insight into the process for clinical interpretation and processes for validation of mitochondrial testing.
+In particular, we acknowledge the VCGS Clinical Genomics and Targeted Genomics Diagnostics (TGD) groups for their insight into the process for clinical interpretation and processes for validation of mitochondrial testing.
 We further acknowledge the VCGS Clinical Bioinformatics Unit and Miriam Fanjul Fernandez for the initial inspiration and groundwork that provided the basis for